dgraeber/seed-farmer/docs_v2/docs/concepts/architecture.md

 Seed-Farmer does not create its own deployments directly.
 Instead, it acts as a broker between your module code and the AWS Cloud via AWS CodeSeeder.
 This architecture allows for secure, repeatable deployments across multiple AWS accounts and regions.

+## Security Model

+Seed-Farmer uses a least-privilege security model with the following components:

+- **Toolchain Role**: Created in the toolchain account and trusted by specified principals
+- **Deployment Role**: Created in each target account and trusted by the toolchain role
+- **Module-Specific Roles**: Created for each module with only the permissions needed for that module

+This security model ensures that each component has only the permissions it needs to perform its specific tasks.

 ## Multi-Account Architecture

 Seed-Farmer leverages IAM roles and assumes the proper role for deployment of modules.
 The architecture involves two main account types: